 A stepped care approach to mental health

 Core to our mental health approach is to design and strengthen a primary mental health system that is aligned to a stepped care approach.
-The new model which is based on putting patients’ needs first, was implemented in the Murray PHN region beginning from March 2018.
+The new model, which is based on putting patients’ needs first, was implemented in the Murray PHN region in March 2018.

 Stepped care gives people the opportunity to step their care up, or step it down, depending on their health needs.
 It is not a one size fits all approach.
 It provides access to a range of care options that may be appropriate from time to time.

-Services that are funded by Murray PHN fall in two broad categories:
+Services that are funded by Murray PHN fall into three broad categories:

 - Psychological Therapy Services (PTS) | supports people with mild to moderate mental illness.
 It provides brief interventions by qualified clinical and non-clinical staff.

 - Primary Mental Health Clinical Care Coordination (PMHCCC) | services for people with moderate to complex disorders requiring assertive support within a team approach.